jibixn/LangGraph-based-Agentic-Job-Matcher/README.md

 # Agentic Profile Matching System

-A resume screening and profile matching system built with **LangGraph, LangChain, ChromaDB, Hugging Face embeddings, and Groq LLMs**.
+A resume screening and profile matching system built with **LangGraph, LangChain, ChromaDB, Hugging Face embeddings, and an LLM**.

-The system reads a Job Description (JD), extracts its requirements, retrieves relevant resume information using semantic search, evaluates candidates against the requirements, and generates a ranked candidate report.
+The system reads a Job Description (JD), extracts its requirements, retrieves relevant resume information using semantic search, evaluates candidates against the requirements, and uses an **agentic feedback loop with tool calling and human approval** to refine candidate selection and ranking.

 ## Overview

-The application is designed to automate the initial stages of a recruitment workflow.
+The application is designed to automate the initial stages of a recruitment workflow while allowing a human reviewer to iteratively guide the agent.

 Given a Job Description and a collection of resumes, the system: